com-pas/compas-deployment/README.md

 And also follow the instruction of [Browser Library](https://github.com/MarketSquare/robotframework-browser) to install this needed library.

 ```
-# Prefer to remove the target directory before starting
+# Prefer to remove the target directory before starting.
 rm -r target

-# Normal run of all the test suites (with firefox, headless)
+# Normal run of all the test suites (with firefox, headless).
 robot -d target/firefox integration-testing/

-# Run of all the test suites (with firefox in presenter mode to better follow what happens)
+# Run of all the test suites (with firefox in presenter mode to better follow what happens).
 robot -d target/firefox -v browser:firefox -v enable_presenter_mode:true -v headless:false integration-testing/

 # Run of all the test suites (with chromium, headless), looks like chromium now only works headless.
 It crashs otherwise.